hashicorp/terraform-website/content/source/docs/enterprise/install-installer.html.md

 ### TLS Key & Cert

-The TLS Key & Cert field (found in the console settings after initial installation) should contain PTFE's own key and certificate, or key and certificate chain.
+The TLS Key & Cert field (found in the console settings after initial installation) should contain Terraform Enterprise's own key and certificate, or key and certificate chain.
 A chain would be used in this field if the CA indicates an intermediate certificate is required as well.

 ### Certificate Authority (CA) Bundle

-PTFE needs to be able to access all services that it integrates with, such as VCS providers or database servers.
+Terraform Enterprise needs to be able to access all services that it integrates with, such as VCS providers or database servers.
-Because it typically accesses them via SSL/TLS, it is critical that the certificates used by any service that PTFE integrates with are trusted by PTFE.
+Because it typically accesses them via SSL/TLS, it is critical that the certificates used by any service that Terraform Enterprise integrates with are trusted by Terraform Enterprise.

-This section is used to allow PTFE to connect to services that use SSL/TLS certificates issued by private CAs.
+This section is used to allow Terraform Enterprise to connect to services that use SSL/TLS certificates issued by private CAs.
-It allows multiple certificates to be specified as trusted, and should contain all certificates that PTFE should trust when presented with them from itself or another application.
+It allows multiple certificates to be specified as trusted, and should contain all certificates that Terraform Enterprise should trust when presented with them from itself or another application.

 A collection of certificates for trusted issuers is known as a `Certificate Authority (CA) Bundle`.
 All certificates in the certificate signing chain, meaning the root certificate and any intermediate certificates, must be included here.
 These multiple certificates are listed one after another in text format.

-~> **Note:** If PTFE is configured with a SSL key and certificate issued against a private CA, the certificate chain for that CA must be included here as well.
+~> **Note:** If Terraform Enterprise is configured with a SSL key and certificate issued against a private CA, the certificate chain for that CA must be included here as well.
 This allows the instance to query itself.